databrickslabs/dbldatagen/CONTRIBUTING.md

 The code follows the Pyspark coding conventions.

-Basically it follows the Python PEP8 coding conventions - but method and argument names used mixed case starting with a lower case letter rather than underscores.
+Basically it follows the Python PEP8 coding conventions - but method and argument names used mixed case starting with a lower case letter rather than underscores following Pyspark coding conventions.

 See https://legacy.python.org/dev/peps/pep-0008/